TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Saas is a low code solution to build Issuers and Verifiers in minutes
 -----------------------------------------------------------------------------

+Altme Saas is a **next-generation platform** to integrate Decentralized Identity solutions in an application.

-Altme Saas is a low code platform to generate issuers and verifiers.
+Altme Saas is a no code or low code platform to generate issuers and verifiers.
 The platform is an open source project : https://github.com/TalaoDAO/sandbox

-It makes it possible to verify qualified attributes of a Decentralized Identity or issue for instance a Pass in minutes without diving in complex Self Sovereign Identity concepts and tools.

-To use Altme Saas, you don't need to learn Verifiable Credentials standards, DIDs signature or how to work with a complex SDK.
-Instead, Altme uses OpenID, WalletConnect or Beacon as a simple, familiar method to integrate issuers and verifiers in your Web3, Web2 or CMS application with no code or low code.
+To use Altme Saas, you don't need to learn Verifiable Credentials standards, DIDs signature or how to work with a complex an unstable SDK.

+Instead, Altme Saas uses OpenID for Web2 aplications and dapp-to-wallet protocols for Web3 applications as a simple and familiar method to integrate issuers and verifiers.
+All the complexity of the protocols and standards used by SSI wallets are managed by the platform.
+You can focus on your application and leave Altme Saas manages authentication, identification or credential issuance.

+For web2 applications Altme Saas is compliant with **NodejS, Python, Ruby, Go, C, PHP, Java, Wordpress, Webflow...**.

+For web3 applications Altme Saas supports **WalletConnect and Tezos Beacon**.

 The Altme Saas platform is in Beta, access is free : https://talao.co

 Altme Web3 Issuer is a SSI issuer for web3 use cases
 ------------------------------------------------------